 If you think your success is determined by how many followers you have, think again.

+The first of four untruthful things about social media is that in order to be successful you MUST use ALL platforms.
 A brand that puts an effort in all social media platforms is impressive.
 It shows that you’re taking the business seriously.
 When you’re looking at it from a functional standpoint, your customers can easily find you due to your active accounts.

 Still, the problem is that using so many social media platforms can lead to a disaster sometimes.
 Spreading yourself thin could be the best way to describe the term.
 Or perhaps, diluting the information.
 The reality is, you don’t have to signup for all social media accounts.
 Focus on where your audience is, and stick with it.

-For example, when you want to target demographics, think about where your audience hang out the most.
+For example, when you want to target demographics, think about where your audience hangs out the most.
 It doesn’t make sense if you’re focusing on Facebook groups when all your target audience is on Snapchat.
 You might also think about functionality.
 Twitter is for discussion whereas Instagram is for visual posts.
 Think about which outlet conveys the message.

 False.
 If you think your success is determined by how many followers you have, think again.
 Remember, just because someone followed your page doesn’t mean they’re reading your updates.
 One way to determine reliable metrics is by engagement, not followers.

 Check your insights to measure the positive or negative impacts on your engagement efforts.
 At the end of the day, you want to understand which ones work and which ones doesn’t instead of focusing on vanity metrics like follower gains.
 Pay attention to metrics such as replies, retweets, and shares.